meorules/meorules/README.md

 ## Hi there 👋 😃

 I'm Mazen Omar, a recent BSc Computer Science Hons graduate with a 1st class degree from Sheffield Hallam University.
 I have over 2 years of experience in software engineering and project management.
-Currently, I'm on the lookout for potential graduate jobs or schemes to further my professional development.

 ## Education 📚